Bachelor of Science (BS) in Medical Laboratory Science

 You can further increase your employability by graduating with a bachelor’s degree and the preparation you need to gain certification as a medical laboratory scientist (MLS) by passing the American Society for Clinical Pathology (ASCP) boards.
 Our 3+1 program includes three years on Gwynedd Mercy University’s campus completing required general education and science courses, and one year of hands-on and classroom instruction at an affiliate program as you prepare to pass the ASCP boards.

 Other benefits include:

-- Senior year off-campus can be spent in the respected medical technology programs for students who apply and are accepted.
+- Senior year off-campus will be spent in the respected medical laboratory science programs for students who apply and are accepted.
 These include:

-- St. Christopher’s Hospital for Children’s School of Medical Technology
+- St. Christopher’s Hospital for Children’s School of Medical Laboratory Science (Philadelphia, PA)

 - If accepted, you also have the option of transferring to Thomas Jefferson University in your junior or senior year to complete your bioscience degree.